 Out here, out on the water is where adventure lives.
 Whether you’re kayaking or stand-up paddleboarding to secluded coves, zipping through the water on a jet ski or flying high above the waves on a parasailing trip, there’s a seemingly endless array of aquatic activities to enjoy.

 Golf + Tennis + Spa

 Dedicated sportsmen and sportswomen will find plenty to occupy themselves with in Bermuda.
-The island is home to six world-class golf courses, each one with rolling green fairways and spectacular views.
+The island is home to seven world-class golf courses, each one with rolling green fairways and spectacular views.
 And of course, many hotels and resorts have tennis courts for you to play year-round.
 Cap your day in the sun with a visit to one of Bermuda’s spas.
 Soak in the intimate atmosphere of Elbow Beach Bermuda’s spa and enjoy the Rum Swizzle Ritual, named for Bermuda’s signature cocktail.
 For a romantic experience, book a holistic treatment in Newstead Belmont Hill’s tranquil couples' suite.
 You’ll feel refreshed – and ready for tomorrow’s adventures.